webqit/quantum-js/README.md

 ## Idea

-Imperative programs are really the foundation for *state*, *effect* and much of what we try to model today at an abstract level using, sometimes, functional reactive primitives as above, and sometimes some other means to the same end.
+Imperative programs are really the foundation for "state", "effect" and much of what we try to model today at an abstract level using, sometimes, functional reactive primitives as above, and sometimes some other means to the same end.
 Why do we have to replicate _existing machine-level concepts_ when that should be something best left to the machine?

 <details><summary>Learn more</summary>